combinatorist/scala-with-cats/src/pages/intro/three-levels.md

 1. Paradigms are social constructs.
 They change over time.
 Object-oriented programming as practiced todays differs from the style originally used in Simula and Smalltalk, and functional programming todays is very different from the original LISP code.

 2. The three level organization is just a tool for thought.
-In real world is more complicated.
+In the real world it is more complicated.